DimitriGeelen/DenkraumNavigator/PROJECT_NOTES.md

 This file tracks key decisions, agreed-upon features, and next steps for the DenkraumNavigator project.

+*See also: `database_management.md` for details on indexing, backups, versioning, and cleanup.*

 ## Current Project Goals

 *Please refer to the `PROJECT_GOALS.md` file (also editable via the `/goals` webpage) for the list of active goals.*